2snufkin/fitness-tracker/README.md

 8. on the training component: create tabs for past and current - V
 9. Add a card: title , content and buttons - V
 10. Add a dropdown menu for the different trainings
-11. Create a spinner and tie it with a timer of 30 seconds
+11. Create a spinner and tie it with a timer of 30 seconds - TODO : design a solution for the passing of data between parent and child.
+What happen when the
+12. user click on start button , what should happen when he clicks on stop
 12. Create a dialog component, pass data form the dialog to the component who open it